Jrhenderson11/reciper/README.md

 It uses several natural language processing techniques to analyse both the question and recipe text to come up with an answer, see the **Technical details** section for more info

+Whilst this project is a question answering system it is only used on a very localised domain, this means lots of research on question answering / techniques used in the field are not relevant here, especially if they incorporate lots of Information Retreival methods.
+Here the problem is largely to do with disambiguating word meanings and preventing false positives.

 -------------------------------------------------
 ## Usage: